 Peer Training and Development

-Our Peer Worker Program encourages people’s recovery from trauma and substance use through skill development and meaningful involvement.
+Our Peer Training and Development Program encourages people’s recovery from trauma and substance use through skill development and meaningful involvement.

 Each year, 36 people are trained to learn more about harm reduction and how to support community members.The program includes: